A Practical Algorithm with Performance Guarantees for the Art Gallery Problem: Vision Stability

 \subsection{Definition}

-In a nutshell, \enhanced and \diminished vision are artificial ways of vision, where we can either ``look around a corner'' or are ``more blocked'' by a corner than we would expect.
+In a nutshell, \enhanced and \diminished vision are artificial ways of vision where we can either ``look around a corner'' or are ``more blocked'' by a corner than we would expect.
 The notion \visionstability entails that either enhancing or diminishing the vision does not change the optimal number of guards.

 Given a simple polygon $P$ and a point $q$, the visibility region of $q$ is defined as $\vis(q) = \{x\in P: x \textrm{ sees $q$}\}$.
 Let $r$ be a reflex vertex of $P$ and we assume that $q$ sees $r$.
 Then, given some $\delta>0$, we can define the \emph{visibility enhancing region} $A = A(q,r,\delta)$ as follows.
 Rotate a ray $v$ with apex $r$ by some angle of $\delta$, clockwise and counter-clockwise.
 At each time of the rotation the ray $v$ defines a maximal segment inside~$P$ with endpoint~$r$.
-In some cases, the segment is the single point $r$, see Figure~\ref{fig:AugmentationRegion}~c).
+In some cases, the segment is the single point $r$, see Figure~\ref{fig:AugmentationRegionAppendix}~c).
 The region $A(r,\delta)$ is the union of all those segments.
-See the blue region in Figure~\ref{fig:AugmentationRegion}~c).

 For some $\delta>0$, we define the $\delta$-\enhanced visibility region $\vis_{\delta}(q)$ of $q$ as $\vis(q)$ and for every suitable reflex vertex, we add the region $A(r,\delta)$.
 We define the $\delta$-\diminished visibility region $\vis_{-\delta}(q)$ of $q$ as $\vis(q)$ after we remove the regions $A(r,\delta)$, for every applicable reflex vertex $r$.
 To be precise, we define $\vis_{\delta}(q)$ to be a closed set, both for $\delta>0$ and $\delta\leq 0$.